Kaveh8/Tissue-Segmentor/README.md

 ### Importing GeoJSON into QuPath
 - Open the slide in QuPath
-- Menu: Objects → Import objects → GeoJSON
+- Menu: Objects (or File, depends on version) → Import objects → GeoJSON
 - Select `*_qupath_annotations_<model>.geojson`
 - Regions appear as annotations; class colors and names are included.